markofu/riot_api_fun/README.md

 ## Description

-This tool runs and pulls down metadata from the Riot API regarding Riot InfoSec folk before posting that information in friendly format to Slack.
+I wrote this tool for fun to pull down metadata from the Riot API regarding some of my InfoSec colleagues to troll them about their experiences playing [LoL](https://www.leagueoflegends.com) before posting that information in a *very friendly* format to a [Slack](https://www.slack.com) channel.

 ## SetUp & Requirements